List of Twin Peaks characters: Ronette Pulaski

 Ronette Pulaski, portrayed by Phoebe Augustine, is the daughter of Janek Pulaski (an employee of the Packard Saw Mill) and his wife Suburbis Pulaski.
 She attended Twin Peaks High School.

 She worked at the perfume counter at Horne's Department Store, and at One Eyed Jacks.
-She and Laura Palmer were both kidnapped and violently beaten by the serial killer BOB during the crime that drives much of the series.
+She and Laura Palmer are both kidnapped and violently beaten by the serial killer BOB during the crime that drives much of the series.
 Laura is murdered, but Ronette manages to escape.
 She is discovered wandering along train tracks in a trance.
 As she had crossed state lines, the FBI becomes involved in the investigation.
 She lapses into a coma, emerging only briefly to identify BOB from a drawing.

-The character appeared only briefly in the series, with few lines of dialogue, but she proved an integral part of the overall plot, especially as she was with Laura at her end.
+The character appears only briefly in the series, with few lines of dialogue, but she proves an integral part of the overall plot, especially since she is with Laura at her end.
 Her picture, along with that of Leo Johnson's truck, are found in Fleshworld (a swingers magazine) by FBI Special Agent Dale Cooper, and Sheriff Harry S. Truman, along with a forwarding address which allows them to track down to whom it belonged.
 She also appears toward the very end of the series when Cooper brings her in to confirm that the smell of engine oil is usually an indicator that BOB is nearby.

 She appears throughout the series, especially in the second season and even returns briefly in the finale of the original series, but is featured most heavily in both the pilot episode and the 1992 movie Twin Peaks: Fire Walk with Me.

-A small aspect of her character in relation to Fire Walk With Me is that she was somehow meant to come out of Laura's murder alive.
+A small aspect of her character in relation to Fire Walk with Me is that she was somehow meant to come out of Laura's murder alive.
 During the final scene in the train car, Laura sees Ronette's "guardian angel" looking over her as she frantically prays for her life.
 Ronette's ropes are miraculously cut free, allowing Ronette to open the door to the train car and let MIKE throw the green/owl ring into the carriage.
 Laura then places this ring on one of her fingers, which forces BOB to kill her instantly rather than inhabit her body against her will, as he desired.
-Earlier, Laura saw what she believed to be her own guardian angel abandoning her when she saw the angel disappear from a picture on her wall.
+Earlier, Laura had seen what she believed to be her own guardian angel abandoning her when she saw the angel disappear from a picture on her wall.
 When Ronette is brought in during the last episodes, she appears to have reformed, dressing demurely and co-operating with the police without question.